NDKayH/UNIT-3/Project/README.md

 ## System Diagram
 ####SYSTEM DIAGRAM***

 **Fig.2** shows the system diagram of the GUI application.
-I used Macbook Air computer as the development tool and Pycharm for the coding editor.
+I used Macbook Air computer as the development tool and Visual Studio Code as my designated coding editor.

-Inside the Pycharm, I have the `project.py`, `project_lib.py`, `project.kv`, and `project.db` files and database.
+Inside the Visual Studio Code, I have the `project_3.py`, `secure_password.py`, `my_li .kv`, and `main_db.sql` files and database.
-Inside the database of `project.db` which uses sqlite3, I have table users, inventory, orders, order_history, purchases and ledger.
+Inside the database of `main_db.sql` which uses sqlite3, I have table users, food_items, inventory, orders, and purchases.

 ## ER Diagram
 ![ER_diagram.jpg](Project_md_image%2FER_diagram.jpg)